programminghistorian/ph-submissions/lessons/geoparser-lesson.md

     ./bin/sys-i386-snow-leopard/lxprintf -e "ent[@type='location']" "%s\t%s\t%s\t%s\t%s\n" "normalize-space(parts/part)" "@gazref" "@in-country" "@lat" "@long" < ./out/burtons.out.xml > ./out/burtons.out.tsv

-The previous `lxprintf` command reads through a geoparsed XML output file, extracts all location entities identified by the Geoparser and presents them in TSV format.
+The previous `lxprintf` command reads through a geo-parsed XML output file, extracts all location entities identified by the Geoparser and presents them in TSV format.
 In the example above, the XML input file (containing the location entities) is `./out/burtons.out.xml`, and the TSV file is `./out/burtons.out.tsv`.
 The `<` symbol signifies "standard in" (or stdin) which tells the script to read in the file that follows it and the `>` symbol signifies standard out (or stdout) which specifies sending the output to the file that follows it.

 The way this command works is that lxprintf looks for XML entities specified after the option `-e`.
-In our case, we are looking for entities of type location (`"ent[@type='location’]”`), e.g. see:
+In this case, entities of type location are to be extracted (`"ent[@type='location’]”`), e.g. see:

 ```
 <ent id="rb6" type="location" lat="43.70011" long="-79.4163" gazref="geonames:6167865" in-country="CA" feat-type="ppla" pop-size="4612191">